-About TERENA (GÉANT Association as of 7 October 2014)
+About TERENA (GÉANT as of 1 May 2015)

 Note: On 7 October 2014, the membership of TERENA and the shareholders of DANTE voted to re-organise TERENA and DANTE under a unified governance structure named the GÉANT Association, during meetings held in Berlin.
-This restructuring is being carried out in response to the community of Europe’s national research and education networking organisations’ (NRENs’) wishes, and marks a new phase in almost thirty years of collaborative research and education networking in Europe.
+This restructuring was carried out in response to the community of Europe’s national research and education networking organisations’ (NRENs’) wishes, and marks a new phase in almost thirty years of collaborative research and education networking in Europe.
 More information is available via the news announcement.

-What does TERENA do?
+What does GÉANT do?